PCGen/pcgen/README.md

 1. Download and extract the full zip file from https://github.com/PCGen/pcgen/releases/latest.

 1. You should now be able to run PCGen.
 The exact invocation depends on your operating system, but you should be able to either double-click to launch the file for your platform.
-    - Windows: pcgen.exe (pcgen.bat for command-line users)
+    - Windows: `pcgen.exe` (`pcgen.bat` for command-line users)
-    - Linux: pcgen.sh
+    - Linux: `pcgen.sh`
-    - Mac: pcgen.jar (or pcgen.dmg if it exists)
+    - Mac: `pcgen.jar` (or `pcgen.dmg` if it exists)

+# Installing From Release 6.09 (Alpha)
+> Note: Java does not need to be preinstalled with PcGen >6.09.05

+## Using Zip bundle
+1. Download and extract the full zip file from https://github.com/PCGen/pcgen/releases/ labled 6.09.xx.

+1. You should now be able to run PCGen.
+The exact invocation depends on your operating system, but you should be able to either double-click to launch the file for your platform.
+    - Windows: `pcgen.exe` (`pcgen.bat` for command-line users)
+    - Linux: `pcgen.sh`
+    - Mac: `pcgen.sh` (or `pcgen.dmg` if it exists.
+Launching .jar may throw java errors so generally avoid)

+## Using installer (windows and mac only)
+1. Download and extract the full installerfrom https://github.com/PCGen/pcgen/releases/ labled 6.09.xx.
+    - Windows: `pcgen-6.09.xx_win_install.exe`
+    - Mac: `pcgen-6.09.xx.dmg` or `pcgen-6.09.xx.pkg`

+1. Follow install instruction and then you should be able to launch PcGen as normal application.

 # PCGen Needs You